 60 hours of contact time (5 hours per week); i.e. one one-hour lecture per week and two two-hour computer labs per week.

-7.5 hours of study per week (on average) which will consist of course reading, computer programming practice, completion of individual assessments (Assignment 1-3, below) and group work to complete the final assessment (Assignment 4).
+7.5 hours of study per week (on average) which will consist of course reading, computer programming practice and completion of individual assignments.

 Aromatawai | Assessment (method, weight, date due):